RotaSmart RotaSmart

 The gap that usually appears too late.

-Keep wage percentage visible while the rota is still being shaped.
+Keep wage percentage in view while the rota is still being shaped.

 Blind

-Forecast, wage %, and rota decisions are not being reviewed in one place.
+Forecast, wage percentage, and rota decisions are not being reviewed in one place.

 During build